Sony reaffirms PS5 holiday launch but profits slip for games

 What the numbers mean

-Unreal Engine 5 demo shows what a PS5 game can look like in 2021 or later.
 For the quarter ended March 31, the game and network services division saw revenue of $4.0 billion, down from $4.6 billion a year earlier.
 Operating profit for the quarter was $431.5 million, down from $597.8 million a year earlier.

 That’s not great, but it is pretty good for a quarter with no major game launches and only two weeks of benefit from shelter-in-home conditions.
 I would expect that the performance for the quarter ending June 30 would be better, especially with growth from PlayStation Plus or PlayStation Now subscriptions.